boltops-tools/ufo/docs/_docs/load-balancer.md

     # Disable creating elb and prompt:
     ufo ship hi-web --elb=false

+Important: whenever the `--elb` value is explicitly set and changed, the load balancer gets replaced and the dns record will be **different**.

 ## ELB Retained

 Ufo works to retain the ELB setting.
 So future `ufo ship` commands will not suddenly remove the load balancer.
 If you need to change the elb setting, then you can explicitly set a new `--elb` value.